Humanities Writing Competition

 This annual competition is an opportunity for students to research and write beyond the curriculum, using one or more of the Lawrence Room museum objects, as their focus.
 Essays or creative responses (such as dramatic monologues or short stories) are equally welcome.
 We are looking for the ability to connect different areas of knowledge, to think about details and to communicate clearly.

-Open to: Students in Year 12 (or equivalent - S5/ Y13 - N.I) who have an interest in the Humanities.
+Open to: UK students in Year 12 (or equivalent - S5/ Y13 - N.I) who have an interest in the Humanities.

 Prizes: Up to £200 cash and books to the value of £200 from Cambridge University Press, the latter to be shared between the winning entrant/s and their school/s.
 The prize fund may be divided between winning entrants.

-Girton is grateful to Cambridge University Press and Miss C. Anne Wilson for their kind sponsorship of the competition.
+Girton is grateful to Cambridge University Press and The C. Anne Wilson Fund for kind sponsorship of the competition.